 The Importance of LLM Security

-In today’s technology-driven world, LLMs have become increasingly integrated into daily operations, providing valuable insights and assistance in various tasks.
-However, with their widespread adoption comes the potential for security vulnerabilities, such as training data poisoning, remote code execution, and supply chain vulnerabilities.
+LLMs have become integral to numerous operations, offering valuable insights and assistance across various domains.
+However, their widespread integration introduces potential security risks, including training data poisoning, unauthorized code execution, and supply chain vulnerabilities.

-A few large companies across the US and UK were seen to have applied blanket rules to ban the use of LLMs; this will not stop their curious staff from using the AI.
-The underlining is to ensure companies’ processes, people and tech controls are in place to allow the safe use of such models.
-The stakes are high – a single security incident could become data disclosure or a serious breach that can lead to unauthorised access, privacy violations, and a damaged reputation.
+Initially, a few large companies across the US and UK were seen to have applied blanket rules to ban the use of LLMs during 2023; this will not stop their curious staff from using the AI.
+The underlying goal is to ensure that companies’ processes, people, and tech controls are in place to allow the safe use of such models.
+The stakes are high – a single security incident could become data disclosure or a serious breach that can lead to unauthorized access, privacy violations, and a damaged reputation.
+Additionally, data leakage can unintentionally reveal sensitive information, proprietary algorithms, or confidential details, leading to severe security breaches.

 1. Prompt Injection Vulnerabilities